- Location: London, United Kingdom.

 Amur leopards are not protected by any law now.
 Amur Leopard lives in very limited numbers now.
 Only a few Amur leopards remain alive now.

 Where can I donate to help Amur Leopard and Amur Tiger?

 Amur Leopard and Amur Tiger Alliance is a notable organization dedicated to the conservation projects for Amur Leopard and Amur Tiger.
-You can help by supporting the organization through volunteer works, donations, and raising awareness towards helping these wild cats.
+You can help by supporting the organization through volunteer work, donations, and raising awareness towards helping these wild cats.

 See Related: Animals That Become Extinct in the Last 100 Years